HaochenZ11/VLA-3D/README.md

 # VLA-3D Dataset

 ## Introduction
+This work is based on our [short paper](https://arxiv.org/abs/2411.03540), **VLA-3D: A Dataset for 3D Semantic Scene Understanding and Navigation**, first presented at the [Workshop on Semantic Reasoning and Goal Understanding in Robotics (SemRob)](https://semrob.github.io/), RSS 2024.

-This dataset is a 3D object referential dataset designed for vision-language grounding that can be used for the higher-level task of vision-language navigation (VLN).
+The VLA-3D dataset is a 3D object referential dataset designed for vision-language grounding that can be used for the higher-level task of vision-language navigation (VLN).
 This dataset contains 9M+ language statements that are synthetically generated for 7635 3D scenes containing a total of 11619 regions from a combination of 3D scan datasets and is released as part of the [CMU Vision-Language-Autonomy (VLA) Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
 A sample scene from each data source can be found under [sample_data](sample_data/).
-Refer to the [Download](#download) section for instructions on downloading the dataset
+Please refer to the [Download](#download) section for instructions on downloading the dataset.

 ## News